microsoft/WhatTheHack/999-SAPonAzure/Student/00-prereqs.md

 - Challenge 6 requires co-administrator access at subscription level to create runas Automation account or create Automation account prior to the Hack.
 - All team members can use default powerapp environment or if your license permits can create other environments.
 - Create a virtual machine with Ubuntu LTS 18.0.
+- In challenge #6, creating the automation account with "run as" account requires elevated privileges

 ## Success Criteria